taxisuper/frontend/readme.md

   }
 ```
 Now, we are going to need the exact same functionality in the `Map` component.
-Let's make our utility function reusable by putting it into a separate file and exporting it into both the `Map` and `Feed` component.
+Let's make our utility function reusable by putting it into a separate file and importing it into both the `Map` and `Feed` component.
 When you have completed this task, only tweets that match the active filter should show up in the Feed and on the Map.

 ### Step III: Adding color
 Edit your `getViewTweets` function so that it not only filters the tweets, but also adds the prop color of the filter it matches.
+Remember we did something like this for the `currentTeet`?
-If it does not match any filters, add the color red.
+If a tweet does not match any filters, use the color red.
 If you have used the correct CSS classes, both the Map and the Feed should now clearly indicate which filter the tweets match.